pedroperson/reactinity/README.md

 The library is still in its idea stage, feel free to submit PRs with your ideas or fixes.
 I want to keep the minified version as fully cacheable by browsers and under 5kB, so please keep your changes minimal.

+One thing that turned out to be cool is that you never lose the pointer, so search is super easy. there is ideally one object per item in the whole code, and we can pass it around and save it everywhere instead of having to use ids and such. the pointer is the id so comparisson are just comparing two ints and its fast af

 ## Using it

 I'd suggest just copy-pasting the code into your project for now.
 It is tiny, and not ready for me to spend the time actually publishing it.